 The Argents had a reputation for ruthlessness, though Allison seemed sweeter than Sunday wine.
-She was a rare beauty, with skin like polished marble and lustrous, nighttime curls [long lashes and raspberry lips].
-She was easy to fall for, if nothing else.
+She was a rare beauty, with skin like polished marble and hair falling over her shoulders in whispers of nighttime.
+She was a pretty piece of furniture most distinguished men sought to furnish their home with.
 Neither had ever spoken to her.
 They'd lose their tongues, possibly their heads.
 Slaves didn't speak to highborn citizens unless addressed directly.
-Somehow, Scott fell fast and hard, beyond the point of return.
-He spent his days thinking of her, his nights dreaming of her.
+Somehow, Scott fell flat on his face for her.
+He spent his days thinking of her and his nights dreaming of her.
 As far as Stiles could tell, unrequited love was absolute misery.

 "You're insufferable."
-Stiles flicked an empty pod and laughed as it bounced off the end of his nose.
+Stiles flicked an empty pod and laughed as it bounced off the end of Scott's unsuspecting nose.
 Scott recognized the distraction for what it was.
 He made a huffy noise.
 "You're the insufferable one."
-He took the pestle, and renewed his previous efforts.
+He took the pestle and renewed his previous efforts.
 The seeds popped like cherries under the grinding stone.
 They worked until they had a fair ounce of cardamom powder.
 Herbs and spices were always in high demand, now especially.
-Their Master [not like many Masters, as he preferred they call him Deaton] trusted them enough to handle most requests.
+Their Master, who they referred to as Deaton per his request, trusted them enough to handle most requests.

-Warm sand and small, barbed rocks clung to the soles of his feet.
+Small, barbed rocks clung to the soles of his feet.
 Elbows beat against his ribcage, and sun fell on his head in unforgiving sheets.
-A cacophony of voices rising up, up.
+A crest of voices rising up, up.
 Stiles clutched the pouch to his breast and twisted between seizing bodies.
 He held his breath, peering over heads and shoulders.
 He could just make out the jagged, squarish top of the Acropolis.
 It stood tall and floral white, a sprinkle of trees jutting from the rockside.

 A shadow suddenly stretched over him.
-He cursed his own inattention, as he nearly fell over the worn, bottom step of the south Stoa.
+He cursed his own inattention, as he nearly fell over the worn step of the south Stoa.

-The Stoa was something of a noontime refuge, teeming with slick bodies by that late hour.
+The Stoa was a noontime refuge, teeming with slick bodies by that late hour.
 It was a long structure with hollowed out insides and ribbed columns.
-Men gathered there, talking state and gesturing madly.
+Men gathered there to talk state and gesture madly.
 They cooled in the relative shade, wiping wet grime from their brows.
 Faint splashing and fairyesque laughter sounded from the neighboring fountain house.
 Stiles licked his dry lips and ducked between a procession of pony carts.

-As alive as any red heartbeat, the marketplace was arguably the center of social Athens [elaborate stalls, clomping livestock, Indian tapestries and foreign faces].
+As alive as any red heartbeat, the marketplace was arguably the center of social Athens.
 It was unregulated madness, and Stiles knew to be wary.
 Merchants were thieves if nothing else.
-They'd bleed a good man dry [nary a drachma to his name], and do so cheerfully.
-He spotted a familiar booth in a shady nook, and hastened over.
+They'd bleed a good man dry, nary a drachma to his name, and do so cheerfully.
+He spotted a familiar booth in a shady nook and hastened over.
 He greeted the vendor with a scowl, she scowled back.
 They scowled more out of habit than genuine dislike.